aadeliee22/MCMCIsing_SLMC/P.md

 | 1st-NN   | 0.9977622159345134 | 0.9979367589474513 |
 | 3rd-NN   | 0.997696360155469  | 0.9979543930109472 |

-It is true that considering 3rd-NN during fitting is more accurate, however, not quite efficient than considering 1st-NN.
+It is true that considering 3rd-NN during fitting is usually more accurate, however, it does not seem to have big difference.

 ### 2.1.
 Consideration of nth-NN on formation of cluster